 Swim at your own risk, no diving, respect the lifeguards, look out for each other, parents are asked to supervise children at all times.

 In the case of a bush fire all exits will be closed.
 There is to be absolutely NO ONE leaving site.
-The safest place to be in a bush fire is at the muster point which is on the lawn by the lake.
+The safest place to be in a bush fire is at the muster point which is on the lawn in front of the main stage by the lake.